 Unlike physical workouts, you won’t have to buy any new equipment or pay hefty gym fees.
 There are plenty of mental exercises you can right within your own home, most of which cost nothing at all.
 Don’t get lured into buying expensive “brain training” software until you try these exercises first.
 In fact, it may be a surprise to know that multiple studies have found computerized cognitive training is not especially effective when it comes to improving brain performance.

 The most effective training for mental strength and mental clarity involves performing real-life activities.
-Something as simple as changing up your morning routine, such as brushing your teeth with your other hand, can be enough to provide a challenge for your brain and keep it sharp
+Something as simple as changing up your morning routine.
+For instance, such as brushing your teeth with your other hand, can be enough to provide a challenge for your brain and keep it sharp

 In this post, I will provide some further suggestions for exercises that can help to provide mental clarity and boost mental strength.

 5 Mental Exercises to Challenge Your Brain and Provide Greater Mental Clarity